 Note: You can also add a parameter button_text="Register Me" to change the text on the button.

-The Dashboard is a new option that is available now in the User Registration Plugin where you can see the statistics of your registration process associated with the registration form.
-It will show your data in numbers, percentages, and graphs.
-You will be able to see the data for entire form or for particular forms as per your choice in the selected time frame.
+The Analytics section in the User Registration & Membership Plugin allows you to view the statistics of your registration process associated with your registration forms.
+It presents your data in numbers, percentages, and graphs, giving you a clear overview of user registrations.
+You can view analytics for an entire form or for specific forms, based on the selected time frame.

 Let us check in detail about everything that’s in the Dashboard.